Joey Royal

-Joseph "Joey" Royal (born 1980 or 1981) is a Canadian Anglican bishop.
+Joseph Robert "Joey" Royal (born 1980 or 1981) is a Canadian Anglican bishop.
 From 2019 to 2024, he was one of three suffragan bishops of the Diocese of the Arctic in the Anglican Church of Canada (ACC).

 Early life and education

 Royal grew up in northern Ontario in a family affiliated with the Plymouth Brethren.
 He has Mi’kmaq ancestry on his mother's side.
 He became Anglican during college and was ordained as a priest after graduating from Providence University College and Theological Seminary near Winnipeg, and Huron University College in London, Ontario.

 Ordained ministry

 Holy Trinity Anglican Church in Yellowknife.

 Royal was rector of Holy Trinity Anglican Church in Yellowknife, Northwest Territories, until 2015, when he moved to Iqaluit, Nunavut, to be director and lead instructor at the newly reopened Arthur Turner Training School (ATTS), the diocesan pastoral training program of the Diocese of the Arctic.
 The school, which offers in-person and virtual training for diaconal candidates and lay ministers in the geographically far-flung but lightly populated Arctic region, was housed at the new St. Jude's Cathedral.
 Courses were offered in both English and Inuktitut.
 The school uses curriculum resources and partnership from Trinity School for Ministry, a seminary of the Anglican Church in North America (ACNA).

 At the diocese's triennial synod in Yellowknife in March 2019, Royal was elected and consecrated a suffragan bishop alongside Annie Ittoshat and Lucy Netser.
 Due to the high costs and difficulty of travel in the diocese, bishops from the Province of Rupert's Land were on hand to confirm the election and consecrate the new bishops on March 31.
 Royal's specific responsibilities were theological education and the High Arctic and Southern Baffin Island regions.
 In 2023, Royal returned to Yellowknife to serve as rector of Holy Trinity.

 Royal resigned as a suffragan bishop of the Diocese of the Arctic, rector of Holy Trinity and head of ATTS effective October 20, 2024.
 He and his family moved to Ottawa where Royal took up a role with Christian Embassy of Canada.